Jupiter Hammon: Early life and education

 The facts of Hammon's personal life are limited.
 Opium and Rose, enslaved people purchased by Henry Lloyd, are believed to have been the parents of Jupiter Hammon.
 They are the first enslaved people on record in the Lloyd Papers to serve the Lloyd family continually after their purchase.
 Born into slavery at the Lloyd Manor (at what is now Lloyd Harbor, New York), Hammon served the Lloyd family his entire life, working under four generations of the family.

 The Lloyds allowed Hammon to receive a rudimentary education through the Anglican Church's Society for the Propagation of the Gospel in Foreign Parts system, likely in exchange for his cooperative attitude.
 Hammon's ability to read and write aided his holders in their commercial businesses; these supported institutionalized slavery.
 It has been argued that Hammon's goal was to take advantage of literary skills by exhibiting intellectual awareness through literature.
 He created literature layered with metaphors and symbols, giving him a safe means to express his feelings about slavery.

+Even though Hammon was enslaved, that did not stop him from being an overachiever.
+Hammon's goal was to help his fellow blacks reach an "egalitarian" heaven through their good behavior here on Earth.
+By becoming a preacher, Hammon emphasized religious faith and encouraged slaves rather than defending slavery.
+Anything Jupiter wrote could not be published without the approval of his owners and if it had anything to do with Jupiter painting them out to be villains were not getting published.
+It was speculated that Hammon's writings were coded.